ibm-cloud-docs/vpc/vpn-configure-acls-security-groups.md

 | Inbound (optional) | ICMP | Any | N/A | Any | N/A
 {: caption="Inbound and outbound rules on VPN gateway's subnet" caption-side="bottom"}

-If you use ACLs or security groups on the VPC subnets that communicate over the VPN tunnel, make sure that ACL or security group rules are in place to allow traffic between virtual server instances in your VPC and the other network.
+If you use ACLs on the VPC subnets that communicate over the VPN tunnel, make sure that ACL rules are in place to allow traffic between virtual server instances in your VPC and the other network.
 {: important}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |